jamesyeap/freshie/README.md

 ---
 After a personal trainer creates an account, he will be assigned a code that he can give to his clients to sign up with the application.

-Upon signing in, three main sections will be shown.
+Upon signing in, three main sections will be shown:
   - [Clients](#list-of-clients)
   - [Meal Plans](#list-of-meal-plans)
   - [Food Items](#list-of-food-items)